iSLC/CleanGCCAttributes/README.md

 * If you need extra attributes other than the one's included then feel free to create macros for them.
   * To add a new attribute you create a macro prefixed with `GATTRIB_`.
     * For example: `#define GATTRIB_someattr __theattr__`
-* The default macro supports up to **8** attributes.
+* The `GATTRIBS` macro supports up to **8** parameters.
 You must modify it if you need more than 8 attributes.
 Should be fairly easy.
 * There's also a shorter alias called `GATTR` included for convenience.